SajinaPK/AWS_Learning/Solution_Architect/07_RDS_Aurora_ElastiCache/Database.md

 # ElastiCache

-- The same way RDS is to get managed Relational Databases...
-- ElastiCache is to get managed Redis or Memcached
+- The same way RDS is to get managed Relational Databases...ElastiCache is to get managed Redis or Memcached
+- Allows you to seamlessly set up, run, and scale popular open-Source compatible in-memory data stores in the cloud.
 - Caches are in-memory databases with really high performance, low latency
+- Build data-intensive apps or boost the performance of your existing databases by retrieving data from high throughput and low latency in-memory data stores
+- Used as a caching layer in front of relational databases
 - Helps reduce load off of databases for read intensive workloads
 - Helps make your application stateless
 - AWS takes care of OS maintenance / patching, optimizations, setup, configuration, monitoring, failure recovery and backups
 - **<u>Using ElastiCache involves heavy application code changes</u>**
 - Common queries are cached so the DB will not be queried every time
 - Change the application heavily to query the cache first
+- Popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing

 - **Solution Architecture - DB Cache**
     - Applications queries ElastiCache, if not available, get from RDS and store in ElastiCache.